 • Conclusions: The conclusions derived from the results should be described in one to two sentences, and must match the study objective.

 • All articles using clinical samples or data and those involving animals must include information on the IRB/IACUC approval or waiver and informed consent.
 An example is shown below.
 “We conducted this study in compliance with the principles of the Declaration of Helsinki.
-The study’s protocol was reviewed and approved by the Institutional Review Board of OO (IRB no. OO).
+The study’s protocol was reviewed and approved by the Institutional Review Board of OO (No. OO).
 Written informed consent was obtained / Informed consent was waived.”

 • Description of participants: Ensure the correct use of the terms “sex” (when reporting biological factors) and “gender” (identity, psychosocial, or cultural factors), and, unless inappropriate, report the sex and/or gender of study participants, the sex of animals or cells, and describe the methods used to determine sex and gender.
 If the study was done involving an exclusive population, for example, in only one sex, authors should justify why, except in obvious cases (e.g., ovarian cancer).
 Authors should define how they determined race or ethnicity and justify their relevance.